Shubhankar29/Shubhankar29/README.md

 ### <div align="center">This is Shubhankar Bhosle a computer science student from Pune</div>

-- 🔭 I’m currently working on competitive coding and web development.
+- 🔭 I’m currently working in the data science domain.

-- 🌱 I’m currently learning data structures and algorithms
+- 🌱 I’m currently learning data analysis libraries.

-- ⚽ Hobbies: I like to play football, weight lifting, and fashion designing
+- ⚽ Hobbies: I like to play football, weight lifting, and drawing

 <br/>